NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 Next, we can use this distribution as a starting point for the dynamics simulations.
 This will result in each trajectory starting from a random configuration in the distribution.
-Since the distribution also has `state=1` and `type=:diabatic`, the electronic variables will be selected such that each trajectory is initialised in diabatic state 1.
+For NRPMD, the electronic variables are sampled from a gaussian, independent of the initial electronic state.
+The electronic state is introduced in the correlation function expression when correlating the initial and final populations.

 The quantities output by the ensemble simulation are specified by the `Output` and the `Reduction`.